jekyll/jekyll/docs/_docs/themes.md

     # for Windows, use "explorer ."
     ```

     A Finder or Explorer window opens showing the theme's files and directories.
+The Minima theme gem contains these files:

+    ```
+    ├── LICENSE.txt
+    ├── README.md
+    ├── _includes
+    │   ├── disqus_comments.html
+    │   ├── footer.html
+    │   ├── google-analytics.html
+    │   ├── head.html
+    │   ├── header.html
+    │   ├── icon-github.html
+    │   ├── icon-github.svg
+    │   ├── icon-twitter.html
+    │   └── icon-twitter.svg
+    ├── _layouts
+    │   ├── default.html
+    │   ├── home.html
+    │   ├── page.html
+    │   └── post.html
+    ├── _sass
+    │   ├── minima
+    │   │   ├── _base.scss
+    │   │   ├── _layout.scss
+    │   │   └── _syntax-highlighting.scss
+    │   └── minima.scss
+    └── assets
+        └── main.scss
+     ```

     With a clear understanding of the theme's files, you can now override any theme file by creating a similarly named file in your Jekyll site directory.

+    Let's say you want to override Minima's footer.
+In your Jekyll site, create an `_includes` folder and add a file in it called `footer.html`.
+Jekyll will now use your site's `footer.html` file instead of the `footer.html` file from the Minima theme gem.

 ## Converting gem-based themes to regular themes